tedneward/Worldspine-DnD5e/Magic/Wild.md

 88 - A column 1d10 feet high and 5 feet in diameter rises beneath your feet.
 If this height causes it to collide with a ceiling or object above you, you are restrained and take 2d6 bludgeoning damage, pinned against the object, unless you use your reaction to succeed on a DC 11 Dexterity saving throw to jump off.
 The column slowly lowers into the ground 1 minute later, leaving no trace of it.

 89 - You become invisible for the next minute.
-During that time, other creatures can’t hear you.
+During that time, other creatures can't hear you.
 The invisibility ends if you attack or cast a spell.

 90 - A coil of 50 feet of hempen rope immediately appears and ties you up.
 You are restrained.
 A creature can break the ropes by dealing 5 slashing or fire damage to them or by succeeding on a DC 11 (Strength) Athletics check.
 You can also escape with a successful DC 11 Dexterity (Acrobatics) check.